autotrophicseal/nextcloud_server/README.md

 ## Description

-My Process for avoiding paying $2 a month to google like the petty person I am.
+My Process for avoiding paying $2 a month to google

 ## Motivation